 According to Bloomberg on Thursday, the Web site was started by netizen Liu Chunlei last year, to enable others to look up sites such as toxic-waste treatment facilities, oil refineries and power plants.
 Liu has also plotted about 6,000 pollution sources based on government data and user input on Baidu Map--China's version of Google Maps.
 The site taps on the knowledge of China's 564 million Internet users to draw attention to environmental risks.
 Specifically, the site Usahidi.com, created in 2008 to track post-election violence in Kenya and Web sites tracking radiation after the Fukishima nuclear disasters inspired Liu's move.
+Liu created Danger Maps after realizing the Shanghai apartment he bought in 2007 was near a landfill, something he was not informed of when negotiating the purchase.
 Ushahidi.
 Welcome to the Ushahidi wiki! - Community Wiki - Ushahidi.
 Ushahidi & Crowdmap "Classic" Our free, open source, downloadable, flagship product, the Ushahidi platform, and the hosted version of it, Crowdmap "Classic.